o3de/o3de.org/content/docs/tools-ui/component-library/uidev-card-component.md

     Cards expand or collapse when users click the arrow on the top left.

-    +-If the card can be moved, users press and drag the header bar to reposition the card.
+    If the card can be moved, users press and drag the header bar to reposition the card.

 1.  **Card icon**